HybridThingsLab/course-interaction-design-2020/README.md

 1. __PREFERRED__: In Visual Studio Code click the "Files" Icon, then "Clone Repository", paste the Repository URL https://github.com/HybridThingsLab/course-interaction-design, hit Enter, create a folder for our files and select it as download location.
 2. Fallback: Download the repository from the GitHub Website (https://github.com/HybridThingsLab/course-interaction-design).
 Use button "Clone or Download" on the top right side of the page, download the ZIP and extract it.

+Whenever we will make a update to the repository, you can pull those changes to your local folder structure:

+* Click the "Source Control" icon
+* Click the three little dots above the file list
+* Click "pull"

 ### Get going
 * In Visual Studio Code klick the "Files" Icon and navigate to "Block_I > p5js > examples > template"